Financial-Times/origami/README.md

 Body content styles come in two categories:

 * **general**, used for informational pages, forms, application user interfaces etc.
 * **article**, used for editorial content.

+### Web fonts

+This module doesn't load web fonts.
+Products can load web fonts separately.

+Load FT's custom web fonts using [o-fonts](https://github.com/financial-times/o-fonts).

 ## Usage

 There are two main ways to use these typographic styles:

 1. Using the predefined CSS classes
-2. Extending Sass placeholders to your own CSS classes
+2. Using Sass mixins in your own CSS classes

-If you are using the [Origami Build Service](http://financial-times.github.io/ft-origami/docs/developer-guide/build-service/) to add this module's CSS to your page, then only option 1 is available to you.
+If you are using the [Origami Build Service](http://origami.ft.com/docs/developer-guide/build-service/) to add this module's CSS to your page, then only option 1 is available to you.

 ### 1. Using the predefined CSS classes